 Edward has been a trainer of psychotherapists since 1990 as well as maintaining a private practice as a psychotherapist and a supervisor.
 He is editor of 'Psychotherapy in Ireland' (Columba Press, 1993).
 He was appointed by the Minister of Health and Children to the ‘Expert Group’ which developed the current policy for mental health services in Ireland 'A Vision for Change'.
-Working mainly from an Existential Psychotherapy position, he is currently convenor of the Association for Psychotherapy Training (Irl) and is a founding member of IAHIP and of the Association for Existential and Integrative Psychotherapy Association (EIPA).
+Working mainly from an Existential Psychotherapy position, he is currently convenor of the Association for Psychotherapy Training (Irl) and is a founding member of IAHIP and of the Existential and Integrative Psychotherapy Association (EIPA).
 He is currently a member of the Board of IACP.

 He is a member of the Board of FETE, the Federation for Existential Therapy in Europe (A full member of the European Association for Psychotherapy.)

 B.A., H. Dip.
 Ed., MSc.(TCD), Dip.CBT (USW), MICP, MIFCAPP, EABCT, MIACP.

 She is an accredited member of The Irish Forum for Child Psychoanalytic Psychotherapy.
 She currently maintains a private practice as a psychotherapist and supervisor.

 She is a member of FETE, the Federation for Existential Therapy in Europe (A full member of the European Association for Psychotherapy).
 She also chairs the Existential and Integrative Psychotherapy Association (EIPA).

 MSc, MIAHIP, MIACP, ECP, Accredited Supervisor